-I will repeat: the Cross has been implicit in all God's dealings.
 The Cross means suffering; it is the very symbol of suffering - we know that.
 The Cross means travail and anguish - we know that.
-The Cross means passion.
 The Cross means despair.
-The great cry at the end of that ordeal was the cry of despair: "My God, My God, Thou hast forsaken Me - why?"
-The Cross is death.
-It's death, but, with all, with all that, in God's desire and God's intention it is unto joy; it is unto sheer thankfulness; it is unto hope, a new hope!
-It is unto life - all the things which are exactly the opposite to what the Cross seems to say.
+The great cry at the end of that ordeal was the cry of despair: 'My God, My God, Thou hast forsaken Me - why?'
+And the Cross is death.
+But, with all that, in God's desire and God's intention it is unto joy; it is unto sheer thankfulness; it is unto hope, a new hope; it is unto life - all the things which are exactly the opposite to what the Cross seems to say.

-God is the God of Hope, even when you look at Calvary, and look at the One there, and hear His bitter cry.
-To see all that is going on there, if you understand it, and if you look at history - Adam's sin, and fall, and all that in which the race was involved thereby, all the tragedy and the anguish and the passion and the evil of the generations - you see why God, not only allowed it, but had to establish that regime, issuing in despair.
-The answer is: He's the God of Hope - a strange thing to say, that's His way of hope, and His only way of hope.
+God is the God of Hope, even when you look at Calvary, and all that is going on there, and see the One there, and hear His bitter cry.
+If you understand it, and if you look at history - Adam's sin, and fall, and all that in which the race was involved thereby, all the tragedy and the anguish and the passion and the evil of the generations - and see why God, not only allowed it, but had to establish that regime, issuing in despair - the answer, strange to say, is: He is the God of Hope.
+That is His way of hope, and His only way of hope.

-The Cross has always been God's way of salvation - God's way of salvation, God's remedy.
-It's a very drastic remedy, a very terrible remedy, but it's God's remedy.
-And if it is an effective remedy, then it produces hope; it's something with hope as its issue, a new hope.
+The Cross has always been God's way of salvation, God's remedy.
+It is a very drastic, a very terrible remedy, but it is God's remedy.
+And if it is an effective remedy, then it produces hope; it is something with hope - new hope - as its issue.
 The Cross is not a symbol; the Cross is not an object.
-The Cross is a mighty power.
-A mighty power, a perpetual power; an enaction once in history, but a power running through all the ages - we have said implicit in the old dispensation, explicit in this dispensation.
-But from the first sin to the last, the Cross is a power at work.
+The Cross is a mighty power, a perpetual power; an enaction once in history, but a power running through all the ages - we have said implicit in the old dispensation, explicit in this dispensation.
+From the first sin to the last, the Cross is a power at work.

-Now there is one thing with many aspects, of course, against which the Cross stands: that is, a state which is other than God intended there should be.
-The Cross always stands over and against a state other than God fully intended to be.
-I say that has many aspects.
-We are going to just look at one or two of them this morning, they are perfectly apparent in the Bible.
+Now there is one thing against which the Cross stands: namely, a state that is other than that which God intended.
+That has, of course, many aspects.
+We are going to look at just one or two of them, they are perfectly apparent in the Bible.